-Treatments for cigarette smoking and heavy drinking; Moderators and mechanisms of treatment response; Sleep disturbance and substance use; Multiple health behavior change; M-health; Health feedback
+Treatments for cigarette smoking and heavy drinking; Moderators of treatment response; Risk behavior mechanisms; Sleep disturbance and substance use; Multiple health behavior change; M-health; Health feedback

-I am currently conducting research aimed at improving smoking cessation success among heavy drinkers.
-I am also testing smoking and alcohol interventions for individuals with sleep disturbance.
+I am currently conducting research aimed at improving smoking cessation success among heavy-drinking smokers.
+I am also testing sleep interventions for heavy-drinking college students.

 Both cigarette smoking and heavy alcohol consumption are among the leading preventable causes of death and disease in the United States.
 Despite these health risks, a substantial number of individuals are unable to successfully quit smoking or reduce their drinking.
 Moreover, current efficacious treatments have small to moderate effects on smoking and drinking.
 Thus, more research is needed on novel smoking and alcohol interventions as well as factors that optimize response to existing treatments.

 My research focuses on:

 - Developing novel treatments for smoking cessation and heavy alcohol consumption;

 - Identifying factors that optimize the efficacy of existing smoking and alcohol interventions;

 - Examining the mechanisms through which these treatments bring about clinical change.